 It’s luxurious, but it’s not at all pretentious.
 In fact, the Hoppers, avid backcountry skiers and mountaineers, included a lower-level bunkhouse with shared baths and fold-out beds with budget adventurers in mind.

-Guided summer and winter packages are available year-round.
+Guided and all-inclusive summer and winter packages are available year-round.
 In the summer enjoy hiking, fly-fishing, flightseeing, glacier hiking, and canoeing.
-Winter activities include ice fishing, snowshoeing, cross-country skiing, dog mushing, and snow machining.
+Winter activities include ice fishing, snowshoeing, cross-country skiing, and dog mushing.
 The Hoppers cleared miles of ski trails around the lodge in their free time (between raising two teenagers, building the lodge, and working in Fairbanks).

-The lodge has six rooms in addition to the bunkhouse, with queen beds and private baths.
+The lodge has six rooms in addition to the lower level, with queen beds and private baths.
 High-thread count cotton sheets and down comforters make for a comfortable night’s rest (elusive on many Alaska road trips).
 Large windows overlooking the deck and mountains make it easy to lounge in your room, or you can hang out in the dining area.

-Annie and Mike cook breakfast and dinner, and there’s usually soup for lunch.
+The Lodge Chef cooks breakfast and dinner, and there’s usually soup and sandwiches for lunch.
 Of course, they love to feature Alaska seafood, but with the agricultural town of Delta only 30 minutes away, they also use locally raised bison and farm-fresh veggies in their meals.
 In fact, most everything is local: the coffee is roasted in Fairbanks, and the dairy products are from Northern Lights creamery.

-At a time when "wilderness lodge" can mean anything from a dilapidated cabin to a 400-room resort, the Hoppers have created a perfect family lodge.
-Meals are eaten family-style with the other guests; afterwards, listen to Annie pluck some tunes on her guitar, or head out on the deck to watch the sunset and plot the next day’s adventures.
+At a time when "wilderness lodge" can mean anything from a dilapidated cabin to a 400-room resort, the Hoppers created a perfect family lodge.
+Meals are eaten family-style with the other guests; afterwards, listen to Annie pluck some tunes on her guitar, head out on the deck to watch the sunset and plot the next day’s adventures, or go out to relax in the beautiful handmade cedar sauna.